-The method described and applied in this paper strongly indicates a non-conservative mass transfer for six sources (including the results for XTE J0929-314), and weakly for a further five sources.
+The method described and applied in this paper strongly indicates a non-conservative mass-transfer for six sources (including the results for XTE J0929-314), and weakly for other five sources.

-We discuss here the possibility that any of the assumptions made in this work may have biased our results for the strong evidence.
-In the following, T was considered to be the time elapsed since the discovery of the source.
-First of all, we checked the result of decreasing the value assumed for the mass of the NS to $1.1 M{\odot}$ (lower than the lowest NS mass ever measured of 1.174 ± 0.001 , Martinez et al. 2015) and increasing the radius of the neutron star above 12 km (above the values expected according to most proposed equations of state, Özel & Freire 2016) to see if this gave different results.
-Figure 1 shows the distance as a function of $R^{-1/2}$, using for $F{av} \times 4\pi d^2$ and \dot{M}{min} the values previously evaluated for the five strong evidence sources.
+We discuss here the possibility that any of the assumptions made in this work may have biased our results for the strong evidences.
+In the following, T was considered the time elapsed since the discovery of the source.
+First of all, we checked decreasing the value assumed for the mass of the NS to 1.1 M{\odot} (lower than the lowest NS mass ever measured, i.e. 1.174±0.001, Martinez et al. 2015) and increasing the radius of the neutron star above 12 km (i.e. above the values expected according to most proposed Equations of state, Özel & Freire 2016) might give different results.
+Fig. 1 shows the distance as a function of $R^{-1/2}$, using for $F{av} \times 4\pi d^2$ and \dot{M}{min} the values previously evaluated for the five strong evidence sources.
 For four sources out of five, an unrealistic value of R > 20 km would be needed to match the luminosity expected under the assumption of conservative mass transfer.
 In XTE J1751-305, on the contrary, the compatibility is restored for values of R > 12 km.
-We therefore discard this source from the strong evidence sources.
+We therefore discard this source from the strong evidences sources.

-Another assumption that might be relaxed concerns the inclination, fixed to 60° in all the sources except the only eclipsing one, Swift J1749.4-2807.
+Another assumption which might be relaxed concerns the inclination, fixed to 60° in all the sources but the only eclipsing one, i.e. Swift J1749.4-2807.
 However, allowing for a 90° inclination does not give substantial changes in the obtained values and the scenario proposed here is unchanged.

-Even in the extreme scenario of 90°-inclination systems (for which no eclipsing activity was ever observed), hosting bizarre neutron stars with high radii and the smallest mass value ever observed we are not able to find an accordance between data and the predictions of a conservative mass-transfer model for these sources.
-Even if we consider the distance measured for these sources to be wrong, we still have to admit high inclinations and low-mass companions to obtain distances within the size of our Galaxy.
+Even in the extreme scenario of 90° -inclination systems (for which no eclipsing activity was ever observed), hosting bizarre neutron stars with high radii and the smallest mass value ever observed we are not able to find an accordance between data and the predictions of a conservative mass-transfer model for these sources.

+Even if we consider wrong the distance measured for these sources, we still have to admit high inclinations and low-mass companions to obtain distances within the size of our Galaxy.